 If you are likely to ever want to use direct debits or an overdraft (even a very small overdraft), these features will not be available from a savings account and you will need a current account instead.

 Many savings accounts also place restrictions on the number of withdrawals you can make without forfeiting some of the interest you have earned - making using them for day to day transactions less attractive.

 So while you might feel that you can get more interest from using a savings account, you may find that you do not get all the features you need or that those savings accounts which do offer these features only pay a measly interest rate making it unlikely to be worth considering.

-If you are looking for an account for your day to day finances then in most cases a savings account is unlikely to cut the mustard.
+If you are looking for an account for your day to day finances then in most cases a savings account will not suffice.
 Instead of opting to use a savings account instead of a current account you are likely to be better off using one in conjunction with a current account.

 You may also be able to 'link' the two accounts directly if you choose an account from the same bank as you current account.